Matthew 18

 The Greatest in the Kingdom

-1In that hour the disciples came to Jesus, saying, “Who then is the greatest in the kingdom of the heavens?”
+1In that hour the disciples came to Jesus, saying, “Who then is greater in the kingdom of the heavens?”

-2And having summoned a child, He set it in their midst, 3and said, “Truly I say to you, if you are not converted and become as the little children, you shall never enter into the kingdom of the heavens.
-4Therefore whoever will humble himself as this little child, he is the greatest in the kingdom of the heavens.
-5And whoever shall receive one such little child in My name, receives Me.
+2And having summoned a little child, He set him in their midst 3and said, “Truly I say to you⁺, if you⁺ shall not be turned and become as the little children, you⁺ shall never enter into the kingdom of the heavens.
+4Therefore whoever will humble himself like this little child, he is the greatest in the kingdom of the heavens.
+5And whoever shall receive one such little child in My name, he receives Me.

 Temptations and Trespasses

-7Woe to the world because of the causes of sin.
-For the stumbling blocks are necessary to come, but woe to the man by whom the offense comes!
+7Woe to the world because of the stumbling blocks.
+For it is a necessity that the stumbling blocks come, but woe to the man through whom the stumbling block comes!

-8Now if your hand or your foot causes you to sin, cut it off and cast it from you; it is better for you to enter into life crippled or lame, than having two hands or two feet, to be cast into the eternal fire.
-9And if your eye causes you to sin, gouge it out and cast it from you; it is better for you to enter into life one-eyed, than having two eyes to be cast into the Gehenna of fire.
+8Now if your hand or your foot causes you to stumble, cut it off and cast it from you; it is better for you to enter into life crippled or lame than, having two hands or two feet, to be cast into the eternal fire.
+9And if your eye causes you to stumble, pluck it out and cast it from you.
+It is better for you to enter into life one-eyed than, having two eyes, to be cast into the Gehenna of fire.

 The Parable of the Lost Sheep